 UK Athletics has issued guidance that permission to publish photos should be obtained from a runner's parent/carer if the runner is under 18.
 I am ensuring that this is addressed using one of the following ways for each race:

 For a race where I have taken photos, I obtain the results of that race.
 I then analyse these results to find those Oxfordshire club runners that have done well in the race.
-By "done well", I mean those runners that have finished in the top 3 positions of their age category.
+By "done well", I mean those runners that have finished towards the top of their age category.
 Those runners who have chosen not to have their photos published will not be included.
-If the position of a runner that has done well is the best that they have achieved this year, then I add their result and photo to the web page www.oxonraces.com/photos/reviews/2018.
+If the position of a runner that has done well is the best that they have achieved this year, then I add their result and photo to the web page www.oxonraces.com/photos/reviews/2021.

 I regard collecting the results of races and publishing the details of those that have done well to be a legitimate interest as it promotes both the runner and their club.

-A runner can opt-out of being included on the web page of those that have done well by e-mailing me.
+A runner can opt-out of being included on these web pages that have done well by e-mailing me.